 - irregular heartbeat

-However, these reactions are particularly uncommon with this test since your doctor will screen you for problems beforehand.
-People who run the risk of these complications — such as those with advanced coronary heart disease — are rarely asked to do the test.
+However, your risk of experiencing these reactions during the test is low, since your doctor will screen you for problems beforehand.
+People who are at higher risk of these complications — such as those with advanced coronary heart disease — are rarely asked to do the test.

-You should also tell your doctor about any conditions or symptoms that may make exercising difficult, such as if you have stiff joints from arthritis.
+You should also tell your doctor about any conditions or symptoms that may make exercising difficult, such as stiff joints from arthritis.

-Your doctor will give you complete instructions about how best to prepare.
-These might include:
+Your doctor will give you complete instructions about how to prepare.

 You’ll start off by walking slowly on a treadmill.
 The speed and grade of the treadmill will be increased as the test continues.

-If you experience any difficulties, specifically chest pains, weakness, or fatigue, you may ask to stop the test.
+If you experience any difficulties — especially, chest pains, weakness, or fatigue — you may ask to stop the test.

 When your doctor is satisfied with your results, you’ll be able to stop exercising.
 Your heart rate and breathing will continue to be monitored for a short while afterward.

-After the test, you’ll be asked to rest and given water.
+After the test, you’ll be given water and asked to rest.
 If your blood pressure rises during the test, your attending nurse may continue to monitor your blood pressure.

-A few days following the test, your doctor will review the results with you.
-It could reveal irregular heart rhythms or other symptoms that indicate coronary artery disease, such as blocked arteries.
+A few days after the test, your doctor will review the results with you.
+The test could reveal irregular heart rhythms or other symptoms that indicate coronary artery disease, such as blocked arteries.

-If the test determines you may have coronary artery disease or other heart problems, your doctor may begin treatments or order more tests, such as a nuclear stress test.
+If your doctor determines you may have coronary artery disease or other heart problems, they may begin treatments or order more tests, such as a nuclear stress test.